Nanoprobe (device): Optical nanoprobes

-Enhanced signal output
+Nanoprobes can be used in bioimaging to provide improved contrast and spatial resolution of cells and tissues.
+Types of nanoprobes used for bioimaging include fluorescence, chemiluminescence, and photoacoustic imaging.
+Metal nanoparticles have been used as nanoprobes to enhance the sensitivity of surface-enhanced Raman scattering in a variety of applications.

+Other uses

-The term nanoprobe also refers more generically to any chemical or biological technique that deals with nanoquantitles, that is, introducing or extracting substances measured in nanoliters or nanograms rather than microliters or micrograms.
+The term nanoprobe also refers more generically to any chemical or biological device that introduces or extracts substances measured in nanoliters or nanograms rather than microliters or micrograms.
 For example: